 Snapshot: US Feds Arrest Couple Who Stole $4.5 Billion in Crypto

-Deputy Attorney General Lisa O. Monaco stated, "today’s arrests, and the department’s largest financial seizure ever, show that cryptocurrency is not a haven for criminals.”
-Monaco emphasized that officers were able to follow a maze of crypto transactions that led them to the stolen funds, showing that crypto isn’t as anonymous as some would think.
+Deputy Attorney General Lisa O. Monaco stated, “Today’s arrests, and the department’s largest financial seizure ever, show that cryptocurrency is not a haven for criminals.”
+Monaco emphasized that officers could follow a maze of crypto transactions that led them to the stolen funds, showing that crypto isn’t as anonymous as some would think.

 “Today, federal law enforcement demonstrates once again that we can follow the money through the blockchain and that we will not allow cryptocurrency to be a haven for money laundering or a zone of lawlessness within our financial system,” said Assistant Attorney General Kenneth A. Polite Jr. of the Justice Department’s Criminal Division.

 The alleged thieves, Ilya Lichtenstein, 34, and his wife, Heather Morgan, 31, will likely face 25 years each for their multiple alleged crimes.
 These two will be behind bars between the 25,000 units of stolen Bitcoin and a whopping 2,000 transactions, showing that governments are beginning to recognize the seriousness of such crimes.

 Hungry for more?
 Join me each week, where I’ll break down complex topics and dissect the latest news within the cybersecurity industry and blockchain ecosystem, simplifying the world of tech.